West Milton in Miami County, Ohio — The American Midwest (Great Lakes)

 Erected 1988 by American Legion Post 487 and Veterans of Foreign Wars Post 8211.

 Location.
 39° 57.998′ N, 84° 19.577′ W. Marker is in West Milton, Ohio, in Miami County.
-Marker can be reached from Cemetery Drive.
+Memorial can be reached from Cemetery Drive.
+Marker is just east of the entrance to Riverside Cemetery, at the end of Cemetery Drive, about 600 feet east of Miami Street (Ohio Rt 48).
 Touch for map.
-Marker is just east of the entrance to Riverside Cemetery, at the end of Cemetery Drive, about 600 feet east of Miami Street (Ohio Rt 48).
 Marker is in this post office area: West Milton OH 45383, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Charles Furnas 1880- 1941 (about 700 feet away, measured in a direct line); The Underground Railroad in West Milton (approx. 0.2 miles away); West Milton Friends Meeting (approx. 0.3 miles away); 1804 Quaker Meeting House (approx. 2.2 miles away); The Brick Wall (approx. 2.2 miles away); John Hoover Hanktown (approx. 3.3 miles away); 1804 Iddings Log House (approx. 3.4 miles away).
+Charles Furnas 1880- 1941 (about 700 feet away, measured in a direct line); The Underground Railroad in West Milton (approx. 0.2 miles away); West Milton Friends Meeting (approx. 1804 Quaker Meeting House (approx. 2.2 miles away); The Brick Wall (approx. 2.2 miles away); John Hoover (approx. 2.2 miles away); Hanktown (approx. 3.3 miles away); 1804 Iddings Log House (approx. 3.4 miles away).
 Touch for a list and map of all markers in West Milton.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on April 29, 2009, by William Fischer, Jr. of Scranton, Pennsylvania.
-This page has been viewed 755 times since then and 19 times this year.
+This page was last revised on January 21, 2020.
+It was originally submitted on April 29, 2009, by William Fischer, Jr. of Scranton, Pennsylvania.
+This page has been viewed 792 times since then and 12 times this year.
 Photos: 1, 2, 3, 4. submitted on April 29, 2009, by William Fischer, Jr. of Scranton, Pennsylvania. • Bill Pfingsten was the editor who published this page.